ie3-institute/PowerSystemDataModel/docs/readthedocs/models/models.rst

   objects.
   Thereby you can be sure, that your models are *thread-safe* and no unwanted or unobserved changes are made.

+Copyable
+  With the general design principle of immutability, entity modifications (e.g. updates of field values) can become hard and annoying.
+To avoid generating methods to update each field value, we provide an adapted version of the `builder pattern <https://en.wikipedia.org/wiki/Builder_pattern/>`_ to make entity modifications as easy as possible.
+  Each entity holds it's on copy builder class, which follows the same inheritance as the entity class itself.
+With a call of `.copy()` on an entity instance a builder instance is returned, that allows for modification of fields and can be terminated with `.build()` which will return an instance of the entity with modified field values as required.
+  For the moment, this pattern is only implemented for a small amount of `AssetInput` entities (all entities hold by a `GridContainer` except thermal units to be precise), but we plan to extend this capability to all inpu entities in the future.

 Single Point of Truth
   Throughout all models you can be sure, that no information is given twice, reducing the possibility to have ambiguous information in your simulation set up.